avelino/awesome-go/README.md

 - [Moxy](https://github.com/sinhashubham95/moxy) - Moxy is a simple mocker and proxy application server, you can create mock endpoints as well as proxy requests in case no mock exists for the endpoint.
 - [nginx-prometheus](https://github.com/blind-oracle/nginx-prometheus) - Nginx log parser and exporter to Prometheus.
 - [nsq](https://nsq.io/) - A realtime distributed messaging platform.
+- [pocketbase](https://github.com/pocketbase/pocketbase) - PocketBase is a realtime backend in 1 file consisting of embedded database (SQLite) with realtime subscriptions, built-in auth management and much more.
 - [protoxy](https://github.com/camgraff/protoxy) - A proxy server that converts JSON request bodies to Protocol Buffers.
 - [psql-streamer](https://github.com/blind-oracle/psql-streamer) - Stream database events from PostgreSQL to Kafka.
 - [riemann-relay](https://github.com/blind-oracle/riemann-relay) - Relay to load-balance Riemann events and/or convert them to Carbon.